#

 Learn how you can embed other notes and media into your notes.
 By embedding files in your notes, you can reuse content across your vault.

-) in front of an Internal link.
+To embed a file in your vault, add an exclamation mark (!) in front of an Internal link.
 You can embed files in any of the Accepted file formats.

 Drag and Drop embed